• XARAGUA

 The TONTON MACOUTES shall possess:

-Classified recruitment infrastructure embedded in Xaragua’s educational and ecclesiastical institutions
+Classified recruitment infrastructure embedded in Xaragua’s educational, indigenous and ecclesiastical institutions

 A multi-level clearance personnel structure based on doctrinal fidelity, psychological resilience, and operational training